There are a number of current rheumatology-related clinical studies at Washington University.

 Clinical trials, also known as research studies or patient studies, are essential in the fight against disease.
 They determine if new treatments are safe and effective and work better than current treatments.

-Clinical trials help us find new ways to treat and learn about rheumatologic diseases.
+Clinical studies help us find new ways to treat and learn about rheumatologic diseases.
 They are a vital tool in improving the quality of life for people during and after treatment.

-When you take part in a rheumatology clinical trial, you add to our knowledge and help improve care for future patients.
+When you take part in a rheumatology clinical study, you add to our knowledge and help improve care for future patients.

 How am I protected?